China says military will act 'at any cost' to prevent Taiwan split

 China is not a party to that treaty, but Trump has also suggested China’s military strength played a role in his decision, which China has described as “completely wrong”.

-Reporting by Ben Blanchard; Writing by Christian Shepherd; Editing by Clarence Fernandez and Michael Perry
+Reporting by Ben Blanchard; Additional reporting by Yimou Lee in Taipei; Writing by Christian Shepherd; Editing by Clarence Fernandez and Michael Perry